hrtune/ostep-notes/homework/38/homework38.md

 when varying the size of each request?
 What size should you write to a RAID when using RAID-4 or RAID-5?

+!!!
+Wrong (I didn't scale the size of requests.)

 | Raid \ Requests | 10 (Read) | 10 (Write) | 100 (Read) | 100 (Write) | 1000 (Read) | 1000 (Write) |
 | --------------- | --------- | ---------- | ---------- | ----------- | ----------- | ------------ |
 | 0 (4 disks)     | 10.3      | 10.3       | 12.5       | 12.5        | 35          | 35           |